icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 **Procedure**

-1. Sign in to your instance of Business Automation Studio.
-2. Click on the navigation menu at the top left of the page, expand Design and select **Business automations**.
-3. Click Decision to see the decision automations.
-4. Click Create and select Decision automations to create a project.
-5. Enter a name for the project.
-6. Click **Create** to create your project.
+1. Use the credentials provided for your instance to sign in to Decision Designer.
-7. Click **Browse samples** in the project, and then select **Machine learning quick tutorial - Loan approval** in the Discovery section.
+2. Create a new project and import the `Machine learning quick tutorial - Loan approval` sample from the list of Discovery tutorials.
-8. Click **Import**: a decision service named **Quick machine learning loan approval** is added to your project.
+3. Click `Quick machine learning loan approval` to open the decision service.

 **Discovery**

 Take a moment to look at the imported decision service.

-1. Open the `Loan Validation Data` data model in the `Data and libraries` tab to browse the defined types. <br>
+1. Open the `Loan Validation Data` data model in the `Data` tab to browse the defined types. <br>
    The `risk probabilities` type is used by the predictive model.
 2. Click on the project name in the breadcrumbs and open the decision model `Loan Validation Decision Model`: it decides if a loan can be given to a borrower.
 One of the key decision is the risk computed in the `Risk Score` node.
 It takes as input a prediction node corresponding to the `loan risk score` predictive model.
 The project may be in error, these errors will be fixed in Task 3.